 In the secret den we call our Discovery Garden, the cultivation of the edible embraces the ornamental, with a touch of wild thrown in for good measure.
 Here, nature and nurture sit in harmony.
 Visitors can linger in this tranquil spot and enjoy a sense of peace.

 Plantings in the Wildlife Garden encourage both vertebrate and invertebrate creatures.
-It is hoped our work will not only inspire visitors with the natural beauty on display, but offer knowledge and encourage a love of gardening and conservation.
+Our bug hotel here gives additional habitat for multiple species of creepy crawlies.
+It is hoped our work will not only inspire visitors with the natural beauty on display but also offer knowledge and encourage a love of gardening and conservation.